dylburger/freebsd-cloudwatch-mon/README.md

     aws configure

-to add your AWS access and secret keys you created above to a config file this program can read.
+to add your AWS access and secret keys you created above to a config file, which we'll use to push metrics to your account.

 ### Usage

 When creating a new CloudWatch metric, you have the option to define your own [namespace](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/aws-namespaces.html).
 We've defined a default namespace tied to all metrics in `config.yml`.

-All metrics are also configured in `config.yml`, with an associated Metric Name (tied to your metric in CloudWatch) and the Units tied to the metric value:
+All metrics are also configured in `config.yml`, each with a Metric Name (tied to your metric in CloudWatch) and the Units tied to the metric value:

 	metrics:
 		memory_utilization: